SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2020-09-11-weaslie-snitch.md

 #### STRAUD ####

 > YES, A PLANT.
 IF YOU ALL WOULD SHUT UP.
-I LEFT HIM TO SPY ON McCOY'S FOOLS.
+I LEFT HIM TO SPY ON TRELAINE'S FOOLS.

 <br><I>At this, the entire group does a double-take.</i>

 #### MANDARC ####

-> McCOY...?
+> TRELAINE...?

 #### CEDRIC ####